 The RX 6900XT easily keeping up with the RTX 3090 while costing $500 less is a clear win.
 The RX 6800XT beat out RTX 3080 in raw rasterization performance.
 However, the best bang-for-your-buck GPU of the entire lineup is the RX 6800, a direct competitor to RTX 3070.

 For $579, you can buy an impressive high-end card.
 Let’s look at the best RX 6800 variants on the market.

-After extensive research, we have created a list of the best RX 6800 variants currently available.
+After thorough investigation, we have generated a compilation of the finest RX 6800 alternatives presently accessible.